Genijarl/OpenSource/README.md

 # Goals of the project.

-The goal for our project is to manually controll the Lego Mindstorm NXT robot by using the Python programming language.
+The goal for our project is to create two separate modules for the Lego Mindstorms NXT.
+One module should contain the ability to remote control the robot using the keyboard on the computer.
+The other module will be a line follower.
+The goal for this module is for the nxt robot to follow a black line automatically using the nxt light sensor.

 # Sources